mistylavender/techtalks/APWeek1Notes.md

 **Q10: Student interface, Athlete and TennisPlayer Class**
 <br>
-` Consider the following interface and class declarations. `
+` Consider the following interface and class declarations. public interface Student

-An 8-line code segment reads as follows.
+{ /* implementation not shown */ }
-Line 1: public interface Student.
+public interface Athlete
-Line 2: open brace, forward slash, asterisk, implementation not shown, asterisk, forward slash, close brace.
-Line 3: blank.
-Line 4: public class Athlete.
-Line 5: open brace, forward slash, asterisk, implementation not shown, asterisk, forward slash, close brace.
-Line 6: blank.
+{ /* implementation not shown */ }
-Line 7: public class Tennis Player extends Athlete implements Student.
+public interface TennisPlayer extends Athlete implements Student { /* implementation not shown */ }
-Line 8: open brace, forward slash, asterisk, implementation not shown, asterisk, forward slash, close brace.

 Assume that each class has a zero-parameter constructor.
 Which of the following is NOT a valid declaration? `

 <br> <br>
 **Correct Answer:** *D. Student d = new Athlete();* <br> A subclass cannot call a parent class. <br> <br>
 **My Answer:** *C. Athlete c = new TennisPlayer();* <br> I thought that I could not call a parent class could call a subclass, when it was actually the other way around.